hed-hog/development/lib/libs/person/README.md

 # Contact

-The **Contact** module manages contacts associated with individual profiles, enabling CRUD operations and offering support for multiple contact types.
+The **Contact** module manages contacts associated with individual profile, enabling CRUD operations and offering support for multiple contact types.
 This module allows you to create, retrieve, update, and delete contacts for a person and provides filtering options based on contact type or specific contact IDs.

 ### Controller Endpoints

-#### `POST /persons/:personId/contacts`
+#### `POST /person/:personId/contacts`

 - **Description**: Creates a new contact for a person.
 - **Parameters**: